JeroenVanB/LAMAS/docs/index.md

 Using the representation of the MDP we can use Q-learning in combination with a multilayer perceptron as a function approximator.
 This function will approximate Policy P, which is choosing the action with the highest expected reward.

 The implementation of such an algorithm is not the main goal of the course, but it could be interesting to combine Kripke models with a deep reinforcement learning algorithm.
 After training, the influence of different Kripke models on the tactics of the algorithm can be investigated.
 To see if the Kripke models can actually benefit the Q-learning agent, its performance could be compared to that of a greedy Kripke agent (without Q-learning).

+#### Tactical guessing

+Our implementation of the game is a simplified version because of time constraints.
+As previously discussed we focus only on 'greedy guessing' in which the agent guesses the amount of plays he will win.
+The player then uses a greedy tactic to get the most wins out of the game.
+While this results in a relatively good score this is only played by beginners.
+In Boeren Bridge players often use 'tactical guessing'.
+This means guessing and playing for 0 wins.
+This can get you bonus points if you succeed and can result in more points.
+However the player has to adopt a whole new tactic.
+The question is now "How can I lose my high cards without winning the trick?".
+It would be interesting to extend our implementation so that there are agents that use the Kripke models for both greedy and non-greedy dynamic behavior.

+It would be interesting to extend the Q-learning approach mentioned above with tactical guessing.
+A second neural network could be used to make a correct guess and to chose which tactic to apply: greedy or non-greedy.